exercism/javascript/exercises/concept/freelancer-rates/.docs/instructions.md

 # Instructions

-In this exercise you will be writing code to help a freelancer communicate with his clients by providing a few utility functions to quickly calculate his hiring costs for projects.
+In this exercise you will be writing code to help a freelancer communicate with his clients about the prices of certain projects.
+You will write a few utility functions to quickly calculate the costs for the clients.

 ## 1. Calculate the day rate given an hourly rate